 The Deadliest Natural Disasters in the World

 Our planet is a powerful one, and much of its power comes from forces that are beyond our control.
-Each year, destinations across the globe fall victim to natural disasters.
+Each year, places across the globe fall victim to natural disasters.
 These are major events, like floods, hurricanes, volcanic eruptions and earthquakes, that come from the Earth's natural processes.
-While, yes, humans can have a negative effect on the environment, natural disasters have been around for far longer than there have been humans.
+While, yes, humans can have a negative effect on the environment, natural disasters have been around for far longer than humans.

-Natural disasters kill about 60,000 people annually around the world.
+Natural disasters kill about 60,000 people annually worldwide.
 As humans learn from the past and know how to better prepare for them in the future, the annual number of deaths from disasters has decreased.
 But every now and then, there is still one that takes the world quite literally by storm and leaves devastation in its wake.

-Just how dangerous are the deadliest natural disasters, and in what parts of the world do they occur most?
-Read on to find out — we’ve even listed them from least deadly to most.
+Just how dangerous are natural disasters, and in what parts of the world do they occur most?
+Read on to find out — we’ve even listed them from least deadly to deadliest.

 Lightning, while beautiful to look at, can be deadly and occurs every day in various parts of the world.
 Lightning is an electrical discharge caused by an imbalance between storm clouds and the ground.